idkqwertyuiopasdf/ExtremeROM/README.md

 ExtremeROM Nexus supports devices using the Exynos 9820, Exynos 990, Exynos 2100 and Exynos 2200 SoCs

 Any form of contribution, suggestions, bug report or feature request for the project will be welcome.

-# EOL Notice
-As of 04-01-2026, ExtremeROM is officially considered end of life until further notice.

-I reserve all rights to this project and any future continuations or spin-offs.

-No updates or support will be provided, but the repository will remain archived publicly.

-This notice does NOT change the GPLv3 license of this project.

-The unfinished/WIP sixteen branch has also been published for any developer that wishes to utilize code from it, while faithfully adhering to the GPLv3 licensing etiquette.

-I wish to thank everyone for the support given during the lifetime of this project.
-Thanks to all maintainers and users for everything.

-This branch is unfinished and will NOT build.

 # Features
 - Based on the latest stable OneUI 7 Galaxy S25 FE firmware